Project

 Actions #1

-Updated by Stuart Barker about 8 years ago
+Updated by Stuart Barker over 8 years ago

 On further investigation one thing we have noticed is a marginal increase in the size of the schema model.
 Is this something you would expect given changes that have been made to support the additional features of 9.6?